SANE on Suicide

 It’s for anyone affected by suicide or who’d like to know more about it – people who are or have been suicidal, family members and friends, professionals working with those who are or may be suicidal.

-Click on the ‘Start’ button and you will be taken to a 'funnel' image.
-This illustrates the suicidal process and the key themes from our research - living without self-worth, loss of trust, and suicidal exhaustion.
-It also shows how it is possible to slow down or stop the process at any point.
+We have outlined the suicidal process and the key themes from our research – living without self-worth, loss of trust, and suicidal exhaustion.
+This helps to illustrate how it is possible to slow down or stop the process at any point.

 We found a lot of common ground in the stories of the people we spoke to.
 However, your story may be different and you may like to share it with us.